 The Hale Telescope is used every night for astronomical research thanks to the continual development of state-of-the-art support instrumentation.
 Of particular interest are adaptive optics systems that correct for distortions caused by Earth’s atmosphere—known as seeing, what makes stars twinkle—to deliver sharp images comparable to those produced by space telescopes from a ground-based facility.
 The Hale Telescope instruments provide a wide range of imaging and spectroscopic capabilities in the optical and near-infrared parts of the spectrum.

 PALM-3000 is the new adaptive optics system for the Hale Telescope.
 The heart of the system is a deformable mirror with 3388 actuators that rapidly change the mirror shape.
 The reflective surface is adjusted in real-time, up to 2000 times a second, to correct for atmospheric distortions and refocus starlight into sharp images.
 PALM-3000 brings the optical power of the Hale Telescope closer to its diffraction limit by producing images typically 10–20 times sharper than seeing-limited instruments.
 It works in conjunction with other image-sharpening devices, including the Palomar High Angular Resolution Observer (PHARO), the Oxford SWIFT integral field spectrograph, and the specialized coronograph Project 1640.
 The ability to image extrasolar planets directly is one of the many exciting uses of the new adaptive optics instruments.

-The Hale's seeing-limited imaging instruments include two wide-field cameras: the Large Format Camera (LFC) in visible light and the Wide-field Infrared Camera (WIRC) in infrared, both mounted at the prime focus of the telescope and covering 24 and 8.9 arcminutes across, respectively.
+The Hale's seeing-limited imaging instruments include two wide-field cameras: the Large Format Camera (LFC) in the optical and the Wide-field Infrared Camera (WIRC) in the infrared, both mounted at the prime focus of the telescope and covering 24 and 8.9 arcminutes across, respectively.
 Additionally, the new Wafer-Scale imager for Prime (WaSP) large-format CCD imager at prime focus will eventually replace LFC as the default prime focus optical imager.
-The Cosmic Web Imager (CWI) is an imaging spectrograph that takes a large number of images at different wavelengths simultaneously to map emission from the faint intergalactic medium.
-The Carnegie Observatories Spectroscopic Multislit and Imaging Camera (COSMIC) is both an imaging camera and a multi-object spectrograph.
-Other spectrographs are the optical Double Spectrograph (DBSP) and the infrared Triple Spectrograph (TripleSpec), both mounted at the Cassegrain focus.
+The Cosmic Web Imager (CWI) is an imaging spectrograph (integral-field unit) that images over a range of wavelengths simultaneously.
+The traditional single-object spectrographs are the optical Double Spectrograph (DBSP) and the infrared Triple Spectrograph (TripleSpec), both mounting at the Cassegrain focus.

-Instruments in development include two wide-field cameras, Chimera and WaSP, and the Stellar Double Coronagraph (SDC).
+Instruments in development include the high-speed CHIMERA camera and the AO-fed Stellar Double Coronagraph (SDC).